Petit Canouan

-Petite Canouan is one of the Grenadines – small islands which lie between the larger Caribbean islands of Saint Vincent and Grenada.
+Petite Canouan is one of the Grenadines, a chain of small islands which lie between the larger Caribbean islands of Saint Vincent and Grenada.
 Politically, it is part of the nation of Saint Vincent and the Grenadines.
-Its area is approximately 0.15 km^{2}.
+It is protected as the Petit Canouan Wildlife Reserve and is also an Important Bird Area (IBA) recognised by the BirdLife International.
+It supports seabird colonies with tens of thousands of breeding birds, including magnificent frigatebirds, brown boobies, laughing gulls, and sooty, roseate and royal terns.